julielsa/Python-predicting-diabetes-outcomes/README.md

      Key takeaways:
      - Glucose has the strongest corrolation: The data shows glucose levels have the strongest correlation with diabetes risk.
      - Weight and age matter: Like most people know, being overweight and getting older tend to increase your chances of diabetes.
-This matches what the data shows us and helps explain why our model found these factors important.
+This matches what the data shows us.
      - Blood pressure less important: Based on my common knowledge, I initially thought that I would find high blood pressure to be a big warning sign for diabetes, but the data shows it's not as reliable an indicator as weight or blood sugar levels.

 4. Modeling & Model Evaluation